jhurlocker/InstructLabForAcademica/showroom_instructlab_summit2024/content/course _content/5  Synthetic Data Generation and Training a Model.md

 - **Training on Question-Answer Pairs:** While the model is trained on a huge range of text, some of this data can include question-answer pairs (from sources like forums, FAQs, or datasets created specifically for tasks like QA).
 The model learns to associate questions with possible answers in a way that generalizes to answering a wide variety of questions.
 But this is still part of the broader language modeling process, which doesn't rely solely on QA pairs.

 - **Unsupervised Aspect:** The "unsupervised" part comes from the fact that the model isn't explicitly given human-labeled supervision like, "this is the right answer for this question."
-Instead, it learns from the data itself and uses statistical patterns to form connections.
+Instead, it learns from the data itself and uses statistical patterns to form connections.]

+**In summary**, LLMs are trained using self-supervised learning, with vast amounts of text data, including but not limited to question-answer pairs.
+The model doesn't need explicit Q&A pairs but can learn to generate relevant answers based on context due to its exposure to language patterns during training.

+---

 ## To train with InstructLab.....

-To train with InstructLab the following is require:
+:bulb:To train with InstructLab the following is require:
-- Q and A pairs, that are created (using SDG) from a handfull of seed examples to create many (100's to 100,000s)
+- A few Question and Answer seed pairs (as few as 5 can be used), which will be amplified to create many (100's to 100,000s) of Question and Answer pairs for tuning.
 - Contextual data
 - Attribution details

+This process amplifies connumity contributions by creating more training examples.

 We will discuss these in this next section

 ---
-**In summary**, LLMs are trained using self-supervised learning, with vast amounts of text data, including but not limited to question-answer pairs.
-The model doesn't need explicit Q&A pairs but can learn to generate relevant answers based on context due to its exposure to language patterns during training.